iWinston/typeorm-plus/README.md

     .getMany();
 ```

-This query builder will select all photos that are published and whose name is "My" or "Mishka".
+This query selects all published photos with "My" or "Mishka" names.
 It will select results from position 5 (pagination offset),
 and will select only 10 results (pagination limit).
 The selection result will be ordered by id in descending order.
-The photos' albums will be left-joined and their metadata will be inner joined.
+The photo's albums will be left-joined and their metadata will be inner joined.

 You'll use the query builder in your application a lot.
-Learn more about QueryBuilder [here](./query-builder.md).
+Learn more about QueryBuilder [here](./select-query-builder.md).

 ## Samples

-Take a look at the samples in [./sample](sample) for examples of usage.
+Take a look at the samples in [https://github.com/typeorm/typeorm/tree/master/sample](sample) for examples of usage.

 There are a few repositories which you can clone and start with: